sarahgoodwin93/kmc-projects/README.md

 The forms wireframe was used as a base to create the login, logout, sign up, contact us and newsletter pages.
 This was done to keep consistancy across the site.

+Wireframe can be down in these drop downs:
 <details>
 <summary> Wireframe Home</summary>